-- All practicum and internship students are required to join in group supervision using both audio and video connections through WebEx.
+- All internship students are required to join in group supervision using both audio and video connections through WebEx.
 Keep in mind, both verbal and nonverbal behavior are being assessed by supervisors; therefore, be sure to connect from a confidential location, wear modest clothing, and practice professional verbal and nonverbal behavior during group supervision.

 You will be required to submit your portfolio during each semester of internship.
-There are specific instructions about sections that you will need to complete in the syllabus for EDCE 699.
+There are specific instructions about sections that you will need to complete in the syllabus for COSC 699.
 You will find a template for the portfolio in the Portfolio assignment in LiveText, once the semester begins; however, you may also begin your portfolio by following these steps:

 - Log into LiveText